Preference shares

 (e) Retained earnings

-Retained earnings represent the profits that the Company has earned till date, less utilisation on account of dividend paid and any transfers to general reserve.
+Retained earnings represent the profits that the Company has earned till date, less any transfers to general reserve.
 Retained Earnings is a free reserve.

-Carrying amounts of cash and cash equivalents, loans, other receivables, trade payables, other financial liabilities and borrowings (other than debt securities) as at March 31, 2024 and March 31, 2023 approximate the fair value.
+Carrying amounts of cash and cash equivalents, loans, other receivables, trade payables and other financial liabilities as at March 31, 2025 and March 31, 2024 approximate the fair value.

 b Fair value hierarchy